 - The number of eligible voters on the electoral roll

-3. Viewing log files
+3. Viewing protocols and log files

 - DEBUG = for development purposes only

 - WARN = warnings

 - ERROR = error due to incorrect operation

 - FATAL = malfunction alarm

 To end the election manually, all members of the Election Board authorized to stop the voting must be logged in.
 Online voting should be stopped at the time specified in the election invitations.
 After the election has ended, the set grace period will go into effect.
 All members of the Board then click on “Stop voting” in turn and authorize their actions as they did at the start of the election (see 3.).

 After all authorizations have been received, a selected person can stop the voting process and then end the election by clicking on the authorization button.
 Eligible voters won’t be able to log in from this point onwards.